LisaNik/pets-shelter-project/README.md

 ```

 > Do not commit database usernames, passwords, or other credentials to GitHub.
 Database credentials should be stored in a local configuration file or environment variables.

-## Testing

-The project was tested for:

-- correct database connection and data retrieval
-- correct display of animal information
-- adoption form validation
-- handling of empty search/filter results
-- recommendation test calculations
-- responsive behavior on different screen sizes
-- JavaScript functionality using Chrome DevTools

 ## Project Focus